Karnataka elections: A quick guide to number of voters and why the polling percentage will go up

 - There are 15,42,000 young voters in the age group of 18-19 in 2018 as compared to 7,18,000 in 2013.

-- The young voters ratio has increased from 1.16 per cent to 2.20 per cent and the gender ratio from 958 to 972 in the same period; while Elector Population (EP) Ratio remained the same.
+- The young voter's ratio has increased from 1.16 per cent to 2.20 per cent and the gender ratio from 958 to 972 in the same period; while Elector Population (EP) Ratio remained the same.

 - An additional 1,850 auxiliary polling stations are also being set up.